manisharyal2001/Waste-Classifier/README.md

 # ♻️ Smart Waste Classifier

-The **Smart Waste Classifier** is an intelligent web application designed to promote sustainable waste management by automatically identifying and categorizing waste materials using **Deep Learning** and **Computer Vision**. [cite_start]Users can capture a live photo or upload an image of a waste item, and the system provides an instant, highly accurate classification result[cite: 5, 20, 413].
+The **Smart Waste Classifier** is an intelligent web application designed to promote sustainable waste management by automatically identifying and categorizing waste materials using **Deep Learning** and **Computer Vision**.
+Users can capture a live photo or upload an image of a waste item, and the system provides an instant, highly accurate classification result.